 But, interestingly, biographies don’t even need to be about real people, or about people at all.
 I’ve seen biographies on the Wicked Witch of the West, about God, about the Devil, and a really interesting one about the disease known as cancer.
 In most of these, what a reader takes away from the biography is a literary portrait of the person.
 Although a reader should gain insight from Simply Descartes into this great philosopher ‘s personality, the point of the book, at least as I approached it, is to provide an understanding of his philosophy.
 The book is really about that; it’s a biography of a philosophical system that emerged in the 17th century.

-Descartes’s system, sometimes referred to as Cartesian Philosophy, can be either analyzed into its elemental parts or, beginning with the parts, synthesized into the unified system, the whole.
-I chose to take the synthesis route and, beginning with the elemental bits, I showed how they work to form his entire system.
-The reader is invited on a journey that puts together this philosophical puzzle, so to speak, piece by piece.
-By book’s end, in addition to having a sense of Descartes the person, a reader should have a solid grasp of his philosophy.
+Descartes’s system, sometimes referred to as Cartesian Philosophy, can be analyzed into its elemental parts or, beginning with the parts, synthesized into the unified system, the whole.
+I took the synthesis route and, beginning with the elemental bits, I showed how they work to form his entire system.
+I invite the reader on a journey that puts together this philosophical puzzle, so to speak, piece by piece.
+By book’s end, besides having a sense of Descartes the person, a reader should have a solid grasp of his philosophy.

 SC: You wrote the book for the general reader.
 Do you think you succeeded?

 KS: Yes.
 Having taught this material for the past 20 years has helped me figure out a way to present Descartes’s view in nice, digestible bits.
 The Simply Series, which focuses on the lives and ideas of a host of cultural giants, is geared for the general reader.
 When Charles Carlini, publisher of the series, contacted me, he made it clear that were I to agree to write the book, it needed to be geared for the general reader.
 The series is for the busy working person interested in learning about important figures and ideas but may not have had the opportunity to go to college.